UBC-MDS/524_Group5/CONDUCT.md

 ## Enforcement

+To protect the integrity of this project, we will adopt a vigilant and proactive mindset towards any form of unacceptable behavior.
 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team.
 The project team will review and investigate all complaints, and will respond in a way that it deems appropriate to the circumstances.
+If the offenders continue to engage in such behavior, we reserve the right to permanently ban them from contributing.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.